BaliseCode/Anchor/README.md

 Javascript assets are compiled with Gulp (https://gulpjs.com)

 ### LESS, SCSS, SASS and CSS packaging
-Javascript assets are compiled with Gulp (https://gulpjs.com).
+Stylesheet assets are compiled with Gulp (https://gulpjs.com).
 Use what ever you want for styling we support LESS, SASS or plain old CSS.
 The Gulp file will compile main.scss, main.css and main.less into a single file main.css file which will be enqueud into the  frontend part of your site.

 It will also take any admin.css, admin.scss and admin.less and compile the into a single admin.css file which will be enqueud into the backend part of your site.